dhfromkorea/contextual-bandit-recommender/README.md

 # Recommendater System with Contextual Bandit Algorithms

 This repo contains a work-in-progress code for the implementations of commmon contextual bandit algorithms.
-Check out the [blogpost](http://www.dhfromkorea.com/news-recommendation-with-contextual-bandit/) for the details
+Check out the [blogpost](http://www.dhfromkorea.com/news-recommendation-with-contextual-bandit/) for the details.

+Note this project is fresh and totally work in progress.

 ## Getting Started